 The Broadnose Sevengill shark (Notorynchus cepedianus) is an enigmatic and little known species that lives along the continental margins around the world except the Northwest Atlantic.
 A deeper water species, this shark also enters the shallows and estuaries like the San Francisco Bay.
-Ocean Sanctuaries was founded in 2014 to promote marine citizen science mostly as a result of a memorable encounter with a Sevengill.
-It started with with a in La Jolla, that passed between me and my dive buddy like it owned the place–which it probably did.
+In 2017, Shark Stewards joined with Michael Bear of Ocean Sanctuaries in a marine community science mostly as a result of a memorable encounter with a Sevengill shark.

 The ‘Shark of California’ program uses a different citizen science tool maintained by BSCS, called ‘Fieldscope’ and it’s a simple photographic encounter database.
 ‘Wildbook’ was developed by Jason Holmberg [wildme.org] from some open source code developed by NASA to search for star patterns and, later, was tailored to identify Whale Sharks in Australia.
 He has worked with us to modify it to scan the ‘freckling pattern’ often seen on the side of Sevengills, between the nares and gill area, which is like a fingerprint that can be used for identification purposes.

-Divers have been contributing photos since 2010 through https://sevengillsharksightings.org/ and Wildbook has been able identify around 76 individual matches during that time period in the La Jolla area alone.
+Divers have been contributing photos since 2010 through 2020, and Wildbook has been able identify around 76 individual matches during that time period in the La Jolla area alone.
+SCUBA divers can join us on an annual expedition with Waterhorse Charters in Point Loma and La Jolla Cove searchinga dn documenting sevengill and other sharks.

 We also have attempted to address the ‘absence’ issue by creating a ‘zero data’ database for when divers go out looking for Sevengills in the La Jolla area and ‘get skunked’ as we call it, ie: see no Sevengills.
 Our efforts are an attempt to to address the status of Sevengills worldwide, listed by IUCN as ‘data deficient.’